 Cabins aboard the National Geographic Quest have been crafted to cater to a variety of guests’ needs with the Category 5 cabins comfortably accommodating up to three guests (configuration pictured below), and twelve additional cabins with interconnecting doorways, which are great for families.
 For those wanting some additional private space, all Category 4 cabins have a floor-to-ceiling sliding door that leads to a private balcony.

 This National Geographic Quest review was written by an AdventureSmith Explorations crew member.
-This cruise is listed on our Best Alaska cruises for families.
+This small ship is listed on our Best Alaska cruises for families.
 Read all AdventureSmith small ship cruise reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship Alaska cruises and wilderness adventures: 1-800-728-2875.